swc-project/swc/README.md

 swc is a community-driven project, and is maintained by a group of [volunteers](https://opencollective.com/swc#team).
 If you'd like to help support the future of the project, please consider:

 - Giving developer time on the project.
-(Message us on [Gitter](https://gitter.im/swcproject/Lobby) for guidance!)
+(Message us on [Slack](https://swc-org.slack.com/) for guidance!)
 - Giving funds by becoming a sponsor (see below)!
+[Slackin for swc](https://swc-slackin.herokuapp.com)

 ## Open Collective Sponsors